GTK SourceView Highlighting

 Howto

-Pick a mime type
+Pick a MIME type

+The highlighting will work on files of this type.
 Maybe it exists.
 Maybe you want to create new mime type.

 Find and choose an XDG path

+This is where we put the highlighting definition.
 Run this to find configured Freedesktop paths,

 $ printenv XDG_DATA_DIRS

 You will see several paths.
 If you configure at a /home relative path, the changes will only work for the given user.
 If you configure at a /usr relative path, then the changes will appear systemwide.
+If you want a home relative path, but there are none in XDG_DATA_DIRS, follow the instructions in extending Freedesktop paths.

-Setup a new highlighting configuration
+By copying, setup a new highlighting configuration

 The highlighting definitions built into the system are in,

-Theres a lot of them, on my system maybe 120.
+There’s a lot of them, on my system maybe 120.
 Most are computer languages, but some are for configuration files—‘changelong.lang’, ‘mallard.lang’— and some are for markup—‘markdown.lang’, ‘latex.lang’ etc.

 Pick one with some features like, or close to, the results you want to create.
+Check what version of GtkSourceView you have on your system (use Synaptic or apt‐get).
+Then make this directory, with the appropriate GtkSourceView version name,

 mkdir -p ~/.local/share/gtksourceview-3.0/language-specs/